siusoon/VocableCode/workshop/ReadMe.md

   - Error log

 ## Exercise B: Tinkering code  <a name="exerciseB"></a>
-- Changing parameters esp numbers (random no, color no)
+- Changing parameters esp numbers (e.g random no, color no)
 - Changing the names to create your own poem (both in js and json)

 ## Discussion  <a name="discussion"></a>